 - If you feel that you might want more access to the doctor, does the price you are paying include that? (ie. do you think you might have a more complicated condition that may take more questions and interaction).

-Second, what does the medical marijuana doctor require at his initial exam?
+Second, what does the medical marijuana doctor require at the initial exam?

 - Does the doctor accept credit cards?

 - Does the doctor need to see identification?
-Usually, a Florida Drivers License is sufficient.
+Usually, a State Issued Drivers License is sufficient.

 - What kind of medical records are required?
 Does the doctor need to see something official from another MD/DO that shows your diagnosis?